mosip/documentation/docs/module-configuration.md

 # Module Configuration

 ## Overview
-* Distinction between v2 and v3.
-* Location of property files

-## Properties
+Properties that are shared across all modules are written in file [`application-default.properties`](https://github.com/mosip/mosip-config/blob/release-1.2.0/application-default.properties).

+Module specific properties are respective property files in [mosip-config](https://github.com/mosip/mosip-config/blob/release-1.2.0)

-## Application properties
+## Config server
-The file `application-default.properties` contains common properties shared across all modules.
+Config server is a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/multi/multi__spring_cloud_config_server.html) that serves above properties to modules during run-time.
+The property files are downloaded when an application starts.
+The config server is installed as part of [sandbox installation](sandbox-deployment.md).

+---
 Some of the important properties that must be reviewed and modified for a specific deployment are listed below.
 ## Database

 ## HSM